Multicomponent multiscatter capture of Dark Matter: Two-component Multiscattering Formalism

 Taking the capture condition as $v_{ij} < v_{esc}$ and integrating over all possible paths a DM particle can take through the object while undergoing i scatters with nucleus A and j scatters with nucleus B, we define $g_{ij}(w)$: \be g_{ij}(w) = \int_{0}^{1} dz_{1} \int_{0}^{1} dz_2 \cdots \int_{0}^{1} dz_{i} \int_{0}^{1} dz_{i+1} \cdots \int_{0}^{1} dz_{i+j} \Theta\left(v_{esc} - v_{ij}\right), \ee where $z_k$ is integrated until $k = i$, then $z_n$ from $n = i + 1$ to $N = i+j$, representing the scatters with nucleus A and B respectively.
-In this integral, the $\Theta$ function describes the probability of capture of a DM particle that traces a path through the object described by $i$ collisions with nucleus A and $j$ collisions with nucleus B. We can simplify this expression further by assuming that there is no preferred scattering direction, as done in the SCMS formalism \cite{Bramante:2017}, thereby taking the average value for $z_{k}$ and $z_{n}$.
+In this integral, the $\Theta$ function describes the probability of capture of a DM particle that traces a path through the object described by $i$ collisions with nucleus A and $j$ collisions with nucleus B. Defining $g_{ij}$ in this way is done to ask the following question: if a specific DM particle with velocity $w$ collides $i$ times with A and $j$ times with B, will it's velocity fall below the star's escape velocity?
+This provides a way to separate the kinematics, which depend on the DM mass and velocity, from the average number of collisions a DM particle will actually undergo, which depends only on the cross section and the capturing object.
+Ultimately, this allows one to find the regions in the DM's initial velocity space that could be captured for a given combination of collisions, and what the corresponding rate would be.
+We can simplify Eq.~(\ref{eq:gij_integral}) further by assuming that there is no preferred scattering direction, as done in the single-component multiscatter formalism \cite{Bramante:2017}, thereby taking the average value for $z_{k}$ and $z_{n}$.
+Appendix~\ref{sec:SigmaAppendix} contains details on estimating $\langle z\rangle$.
 The probability of capture after $i$ scatters with nucleus A and $j$ scatters with nucleus B then becomes:

-In a single-component context, the partial capture rate $C_N$, can be calculated by multiplying the rate at which DM particles pass through the object with the probability of being captured after N scatters $p_N(\tau) * g_N(w)$.
+In a single-component context, the partial capture rate $C_N$, can be calculated by multiplying the rate at which DM particles pass through the object with the probability of being captured after N scatters $p_N(\tau) g_N(w)$.
 After exactly N collisions, the capture rate is given by the following phase-space integral: